-Where reasonable, the actuarial assumptions and the accounting policies and methods employed in the development of the postretirement welfare cost have been selected by SCCCD, which relied upon actuarial audits and experience studies conducted for California Public Employees Retirement System (CALPERS) and California State Teachers Retirement System (CALSTRS).
+Where reasonable, the actuarial assumptions and the accounting policies and methods employed in the development of the postretirement welfare cost have been selected by the District, which relied upon actuarial audits and experience studies conducted for California Public Employees Retirement System (CALPERS) and California State Teachers Retirement System (CALSTRS).
 We did not independently study historic information to develop assumptions.
 The mortality table used for the valuation is RP-2000 projected to 2015.
 It was selected due to its relevance as a current mortality table and is also used by other governmental agencies to value their populations.
 The amortization of unfunded liabilities as a level dollar amount over 30 years was selected to comply with GASB 45 requirements for a Closed Group.
 Under a Closed Group Actuarial Cost Method, actuarial present values associated with future entrants are not considered.
 The selected discount rate is based on an expected return on the assets expected to finance benefit payments.
 The Unit Credit cost method was selected.
+The benefits are prefunded through an irrevocable trust, and the actuarial value of assets are set equal to the market value.